x12q/kotlin-randomizer/README.md

   - If no rule is provided -> default to primary constructor
   - One way to make constructor marking easier is to use annotation to mark constructor.
 And then declare such annotation in the constructor rule.
   - Provide user a way to access the low level constructor data so that they can do whatever they want at the low level.
+- TODO support inner class
+  - this one must require user to provide an outer instance.

 Not support (yet) and known crash: